onthecodepath/iOS-Interview-Questions/README.md

 }
 ```

-#### What is the difference between category and extension in Objective-c?
+#### What is the difference between category and extension in Objective-C?

 A category and extension are similar in functionality where they can add additional instance and class methods to a class.
 However, an extension can only do so if the source code for the class being extended is available at compile time.
 This means that classes such as NSString cannot be extended.
 Instead, a category would be used to add additional methods to the NSString class